Footleg/rpi-pico/pico-cpp/tufty2040/README.md

 - Up and Down: Change the simulated pixel size on the screen, from 20 pixel diameter circles, all the way down to 2 pixel diameter.
 We can't do 1 pixel LEDs on the Tufty2040 as it crashes the cpu.
 This option restarts the animation at the new resolution, so always resets to a fresh Game of Life.
 - Button A: Switches between the animations.
 Game of Life -> Crawler -> Gravity particles (turns the screen contents to falling sand).
-- Button B: Toggles different behaviours in each animation mode.
+- Button B: Toggles different behaviours for each animation mode.
+In Game of Life is switches between some different interesting start patterns.
 - Button C: If held down while pressing the Up or Down buttons, enables up/down to change the number of fade steps in Game of Life (where cells grow by fading in green, and die by fading to red).
+The more fade steps, the slower the life simulation runs.